browserengineering/book/book/accessibility.md

 The reasons for customizing, of course, are as diverse as the customizations themselves.
 MDN [reports][mdn-def] that the World Health Organization [found][who-fact-sheet] as much as 15% of the world population have some form of disability, and many of them are severe or permanent.
-Most or all of them can benefit greatly from the accessibility features described in this chapter.
+Nearly all of them can benefit greatly from the accessibility features described in this chapter.
 The more severe the disability for a particular person, the more critically important these features become for them.